Find Grad Schools

 69 Yearly Graduations

 Sotheby's Institute of Art - NY is the 3rd most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 100 attend the school each year.
 During the most recent year for which we have data, 69 people received their master's degree in fine arts from Sotheby's Institute of Art - NY.
-Around 62% of these students were from an underrepresented racial-ethnic group, and 91% were women.
-Those who complete their master's degree in fine arts at Sotheby's Institute of Art - NY make a median salary of 32,650.
+About 93% of this group were women, and 36% were students from an underrepresented racial-ethnic group.

 #4